Jun 21 2024

 "Se le advierte al emplazado que si no comparece en el término indicado, se le nombrará un DEFENSOR DE AUSENTE con quien se seguirá el proceso en los estrados del Tribunal hasta su terminación" (Page 1)

 Bosch did not appear within the prescribed period.
-On August 9, 2024, the court issued an order appointing Licenciado Miguel Ruiz as absent-defendant attorney, with litigation expenses set at $1,500.00.
+On August 9, 2024, the court issued the <doc id="pty-83573-21-2024-08-09-a" /> appointing Licenciado Miguel Ruiz as absent-defendant attorney, with litigation expenses set at $1,500.00.
 Bosch's failure to appear, despite publication in a nationally circulated newspaper, allowed the proceeding to advance without his direct participation.